Introduction:

 Understanding Loan Accessibility for Low Income Earners

-- Flexible income requirements: Many lenders accept modest but steady cash flow rather than high annual income. (nerdwallet.com)
+- Flexible income requirements mean that many lenders will accept a modest but steady cash flow instead of requiring a high yearly income.

 Globally Recognised Loan Schemes for Low Income Earners